 ...Focus on building genuine connections

-I know it’s almost impossible to completely pull the plug, but you can start small: hire a neighbor, give your money to socially responsible companies, be more intentional with your spending, and value people and connections more than you value money.
+I know it's almost impossible to completely pull the plug, but you can start small: hire a neighbor, give your money to socially responsible companies, be more intentional with your spending, and value people and connections more than you value money.
 As you move into this way of being and take different actions, you will see your concerns about money become more manageable.
-You will be able to distinguish between real and imagined or over dramatic worries, and you will connect with people and resources who see you as more than a number or a commodity.
+You will be able to distinguish between real and imagined worries, and you will connect with people and resources who see you as more than a number or a commodity.
 But most importantly, like attracts like: when you value people and act from a place of love and integrity, people who also act from a place of love and integrity are drawn to you.
 These are the people most likely to pay you a good salary, to value your work, to respect you as an individual, to give you a chance, to build a company you want to be part of.

 It sounds like you don't like money.
 What if I want to make a ton of money?
 What is wrong with that?